-7 Conclusions
+7. Conclusions

 We analysed the link between the strictness of employment protection legislation and innovation intensity in OECD countries.
 We considered two channels through which employment protection impacts on innovation: human capital investment and adjustment costs to industry-specific shocks.
-We used a panel of annual data over the period 1990-1999 and estimated difference-in-differences models to explain the variation of innovation intensity within country between industries.
+We used a panel of annual data over the period 1990-1999 and estimated difference-in-difference models to explain the variation of innovation intensity between industries within countries.

-Our estimates indicate that stricter employment protection legislation led to significantly lower innovation intensity in industries with higher job reallocation rates or higher layoff propensity, where EPL are likely to be more binding.
-Further, in industries with higher job reallocation rates or higher layoff propensity, the strictness of employment regulations on the use of temporary contracts had a stronger impact on innovation intensity than the strictness of employment protection for regular contracts.
-The short-run effect of the EPL on innovation intensity appears in most cases insignificant.
+Our estimates indicate that stricter employment protection legislation led to significantly lower innovation intensity in industries with higher job reallocation rates or higher layoff propensities, where EPL are likely to be more binding.
+Further, in industries with higher job reallocation rates or higher layoff propensities, the strictness of employment regulations on the use of temporary contracts had a stronger impact on innovation intensity than the strictness of employment protection for regular contracts.
+The short-run effect of the EPL on innovation intensity appears insignificant in most cases.

-Our findings are robust to additional industry covariates as well as other labour market institutions that may affect industry innovation intensity and job reallocation propensity.
+Our findings are robust to additional industry covariates as well as to other labour market institutions that may affect industry innovation intensity and job reallocation propensity.
 Innovation intensity was higher in industries with a higher import competition and in industries with less strict product market regulations.
-Further, in countries more abundant in human capital, innovation intensity was higher in industries with a higher human capital intensity.
-In countries abundant in physical capital, innovation intensity was higher in industries intensive in physical capital.
+Further, in countries more abundant in human capital, we found that innovation intensity was higher in industries with higher human capital intensities.
+In countries abundant in physical capital, innovation intensity was found to be higher in industries intensive in physical capital.
 These results are in line with Saint-Paul (1997, 2002) and Griffith and Macartney (2010).

-Furthermore, we find that the generosity of unemployment benefit systems led to lower innovation intensity in industries with a higher job reallocation propensity, while higher coordination and higher centralisation of wage setting led to higher innovation intensity in the same group of industries.
-These later results are in line with findings reported in Haucap and Wey (2004).
-Further, it appears that a decrease in the gross unemployment benefit led to higher innovation intensity in industries with a higher job reallocation rates.
+Furthermore, we find that the generosity of unemployment benefit systems led to significantly lower innovation intensity in industries with higher job reallocation rates, while higher co-ordination and higher centralisation of wage setting led to significantly higher innovation intensity in the same group of industries.
+These later results are in line with findings reported by Haucap and Wey (2004).
+It also appears that a decrease in the gross unemployment benefit led to significantly higher innovation intensity in industries with higher job reallocation rates.

-In addition, our sensitivity analysis indicates that our results are not driven by the measures of employment protection and industry layoff propensity that we use or any country in our sample.
+In addition, our sensitivity analysis indicates that our results are not driven by the specific measures of employment protection and industry layoff propensity that we use or by any country in our sample.
 Our results support previous evidence found by Griffith and Macartney (2010) and Barbosa and Faria (2011).

 This evidence suggests three policy implications.
-First, relaxing employment protection legislation would be beneficial for innovation intensity in particular in industries with a high propensity to adjust to industry-specific technological and market driven factors through job reallocation.
-Second, relaxing the use of temporary contracts in industries with higher job reallocation or layoff propensity is likely to pay off in terms of innovation intensity relatively more than reforming the employment protection legislation for regular contracts.
-Third, labour market reforms such as relaxing employment protection regulations, are likely to affect significantly innovation performance in the long-run only while their effect in the short-run is unlikely to be sizable.
+First, relaxing employment protection legislation would be beneficial for innovation intensity, particularly in industries with a high propensity to adjust to industry-specific technological and market driven factors through job reallocation.
+Second, relaxing the use of temporary contracts in industries with higher job reallocation rates or higher layoff propensities is likely to pay off more in terms of innovation intensity than reforming the employment protection legislation for regular contracts.
+Third, labour market reforms, such as relaxing employment protection regulations, are likely to affect significantly innovation performance in the long-run only while their effect in the short-run is unlikely to be sizeable.

-Taken together our evidence suggests that, to the extent that enhancing efficiency is desirable, targeted labour market deregulation, such as relaxing the use of temporary contracts in industries with higher job reallocation or layoff propensity, could be advocated on the grounds of fostering innovation the long-run.
+Taken together our evidence suggests that, to the extent that enhancing efficiency is desirable, targeted labour market deregulation, such as relaxing the use of temporary contracts in industries with higher job reallocation rates or higher layoff propensities, could be advocated on the grounds of fostering innovation in the long-run.